awsdocs/aws-doc-sdk-examples/go/cloudtrail/README.md

 ## Purpose

-These examples demonstrate how to perform AWS CloudTrail operations.
+These examples demonstrate how to perform some AWS CloudTrail operations.

 ## Prerequisites